ibm-cloud-docs/fortigate-10g/about.md

 ## Overview of features
 {: #overview-of-features}

-Features of the Fortigate Security Appliance 10 Gbps include:
+Features of the FortiGate Security Appliance 10 Gbps include:

 * High throughput (up to 10 Gbps, 20 Gbps Aggregated)
 * Public and private network connectivity